- You Are Here:

-The Secretary of the Commonwealth's Office has a tool which allows you to This allows you to check when your ballot was mailed out and when it is received in the Town Clerk's office.
+The Secretary of the Commonwealth's Office has a tool which allows you to track your ballot.
+This allows you to check when your ballot was mailed out and when it is received in the Town Clerk's office.
 Please note that ballots are not recorded as "recieved" until they are scanned into the system.
 All ballots received will be scanned in prior to Election Day, but the current priority is to make sure that all ballots get mailed out in a timely manner.
-Here is https://www.sec.state.ma.us/wheredoivotema/track/trackmyballot.aspx
+Here is the link to track your ballot: https://www.sec.state.ma.us/wheredoivotema/track/trackmyballot.aspx

 The Secretary of the Commonwealth's website has a great deal of information regarding early and absentee voting.
 Please feel free to visit their site at http://www.sec.state.ma.us/ele/eleidx.htm

 EARLY voting will be available August 22nd - 28th.
 All COVID-19 procedures will be followed during early voting.
 All voters are requested to wear masks and to follow social distancing guidelines.
 The hours and locations are:

 - Saturday and Sunday, August 22nd and 23rd early voting will be in Town Hall (13 East Central St.) from 10:00 AM - 3:00 PM